ericpan64/ericpan64.github.io/app/static/writing/essays/2025-3_TheDao-CoFounderDating.md

   - That being said, I'm a strong believer in having high standards that are also _realistic_.
 People sutblely connote being "realistic" with lowing standards, though that shouldn't be true -- instead just keep getting better (at whatever you're aiming for).
 And life is complicated -- different people want different thing
   - Looking for a partner/spouse are similar though heuristics are very different.
 Let's explore some of the differences
 - Regular dating: why it has started to suck
+  - Relationship framing from "The Value of Others": the exchange of equal goods for comparable value (goods and values are different)
+    - Ideas sound controversial but reflect a lot of general truths.
+Biological foundations (though obviously general truths don't capture the entirety of life)
 - Difference between co-founder and regular dating: co-founder relationship is _fundamentally_ a work relationship, NOT a personal one
   - Both correlate, though work comes first, period
   - These don't magically sort themselves out.
 Like in any relationship -- takes work, being deliberate, compromise, etc.